CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

+This commands runs two processes (see previous section for details).

 Next, boot up an Android simulator using Android Studio’s AVD Manager.
 You should have a single Android simulator (or plugged-in device) running at one time.

 Finally, use this command to build and run the Android app: